 I'd definitely recommend adding plenty of ginger to rekindle a Newborn Mothers digestive fire, and a pinch of turmeric to boost its healing properties.

 Basmati rice is lighter and easier to digest so use that as your base.

 And finally, garlic confit (from my recipe book here) is super delicious spooned on top.
 Toasted sesame oil also makes a great postpartum garnish.

 Great for breakfast too!

 These are super yummy and easy!

-They are rich with butter and almonds making them a strengthening food for new mums.
+They are rich in butter and almonds making them a strengthening food for new mums.
 I'd make two small adjustments...

 Use palm sugar or coconut sugar instead of refined sugar, it will grind up beautifully with the almonds.
-You can also reduce the amount of sugar if you don't like things to sweet.
+You can also reduce the amount of sugar if you don't like things too sweet.

 I would also suggest you add some spices to aid digestion or these will be very heavy for a Newborn Mother.
 My top picks would be adding some ginger powder or cardamom powder when you add all the remaining ingredients.

 I've also found the cooking time of 30 minutes suggested in the recipe to be a too long!
 Try 10-15 minutes in my experience.